 You should already have a sample bottle with an instruction sheet.
-If you don’t, contact your water system operator.
+If you don’t, contact your water system operator, Idaho Department of Environmental Quality, or the testing lab you’re working with.

 Step 1: